 I have always been aware of the emotional changes that needed to occur in our built environment, but my experience at Oxford Brookes University in Oxford, England gave me the toolbox to make effective physical changes.
 Studying urban design, urban planning, and regeneration in England was fascinating and allowed me to see a perspective of the built environment that will undoubtedly continue to influence my designs.
 I wrote two dissertations, the first titled, “New Urbanism in Suburban America: Strategies for the Implementation of the LEED-ND Rating System;” the second titled, “The Effectiveness of Design-led Regeneration: What Difference Can Urban Design Really Make in Urban Development.”
 These are both topics that continue to interest me and will no doubt, along with traditional urban design principles, be explored on this blog.

+I have returned to my home city of Charlotte, North Carolina to continue my career as an urban designer and planner at Charlotte Urban Design.
 Thank you for letting me share with you my thoughts and beliefs on how we can move forward together as built environment professionals in building a more socially, environmentally, and economically sustainable world.